 To paraphrase E.F.
 Schumacher we need a new economics ‘as if people and planet mattered’.

-Economics, and the way the economy is perceived generally, has become decoupled from it’s purpose which is to provide well-being to the populace.
+Economics and the way the economy is perceived generally has become decoupled from its purpose which is to provide well-being to all people.
 The economy has become increasingly complex and abstract.
 It is also environmentally unsustainable.

 There are a number of fundamental strategies for developing sustainable economies including: